LucaPeg/statistical_learning/README.md

 ## Welcome!
 This is the project's repository for the "Statistical Learning" course of DSE@unimi.
-The project focuses on understanding whether, given some socio-economic variables, we can assess the level of gender discrimination at the country level.
+The project focuses on understanding whether, given some socio-economic variables, we can predict the level of gender discrimination at the country level.

 ## Data
 To measure the degree of gender discrimination we use the SIGI (Social Institutions & Gender Index) developed by the OECD.